mobile app bar

 Houston Rockets forward Kevin Durant (7) talks with Los Angeles Lakers forward LeBron James (23) on the court during the second quarter at Toyota Center.

-Durant is one of the greatest, most versatile scorers ever, and has proved that on several teams over the course of his career.
+KD, one of the greatest and most versatile scorers ever, has maintained his production on several teams right through his career.
 On Monday, however, when Durant, now with the Rockets, faced the Lakers, he faltered, putting up just 18 points.
-Does that mean James took him easily?
+Does that mean James found out a way to contain him?
 Absolutely not.

-After their 45th matchup (RS +PS), James was told that Durant had admitted the Miami Heat version of him was the toughest to guard.
-When asked which version of KD he would put up there, the Lakers icon said it is every version.
+After their 45th matchup (regular season and postseason included), James was told that Durant admitted the Miami Heat version of the King was the toughest to guard.
+When asked which version of KD he would put up there, the Lakers icon said, “Every version.”

-“Every version,” he answered.
 “He just gets better and better and better.
-Honestly, him at Golden State was super dynamic, he could just put multiple bodies in front of him because of the threat of playing Steph.
-So, that was super dynamic.”
+Honestly, him at Golden State was super dynamic; he could just put multiple bodies in front of him because of the threat of playing Steph.
+So, that was super dynamic,” continued James.

-“And also, his time in Brooklyn too.
-When Kyrie and James were out there, he could [do the same]…”
+“And also, his time in Brooklyn, too.
+When Kyrie and James were out there, he could [do the same],” added the Lakers star, before mentioning their battles in the NBA finals.

-“And also, we had our battles in the finals too.
-Even when he was young, him and Russ and James, he was, he’s never not been great at basketball.
+“And also, we had our battles in the finals, too.
+Even when he was young, him and Russ [Russell Westbrook] and James [Harden], he was, he’s never not been great at basketball.
 So every version,” James added.

-James covered it all when he said Durant has just always been great.
-Of course, the only titles he won were with Stephen Curry’s Golden State Warriors, but even the OKC Thunder, Brooklyn Nets, and Phoenix Suns versions of the Slim Reaper were deadly.
+LeBron covered it all when he said Durant has always been great.
+Of course, the only titles he won were with Stephen Curry’s Golden State Warriors.
+But even the OKC Thunder, Brooklyn Nets, and the Phoenix Suns versions of the Slim Reaper were deadly.

 Now 37, some would say Durant is slowing down.
 But he’s still averaging 26 points a game, and is the most important piece in the Rockets’ bid for a championship.